 The waters of our state are vitally important to the well being of our environment, economy and citizens.
 Properly functioning streams provide clean drinking water, aquatic habitat and boundless recreational opportunities.
 Many of our streams have been altered either directly or indirectly by changes that have occurred in the surrounding landscape.
 Through modern restoration techniques, these negative impacts can be undone and streams can be restored to look and function as they once did.
-CWMTF has already restored hundreds of miles of streams across North Carolina.
+NCLWF has already restored hundreds of miles of streams across North Carolina.

 Look below for a few examples.